SMotaal/markup/experimental/es/Constructs.md

   </blockquote>

-  - In most cases, such keywords are of an operative, and they can in fact repeat indefinitely, like `yield yield $` and so fourth.
+  - In most cases, such keywords are of an operative, and they can in fact repeat indefinitely, like `yield yield χ` and so fourth.

   - Keywords that will not work that way include `this`, `import`, `instanceof`, and `new`, but each for different reasons, and some of those are more of technical impracticality than absolutes.